-A gender perspective is a method for seeing how development program affect women and men in different ways in order to make the program more effective and to achieve better results.
+A gender perspective is a method for seeing how a development program affects women and men in different ways in order to make the program more effective and to achieve better results.
 It is crucial to apply a gender perspective in all policies, while also implementing specific measures to eliminate, prevent or remedy gender inequalities.

-A gender perspective should be included as an integral part of every stage of the program/project and involve analysing and assessing the needs of the entire population.
-A gender perspective should be integrated into each phase of the development undertaken by county governments.
-For example Kitui County is implementing a maternity friendly human resources management.
+A gender perspective should be included as an integral part of every stage of a program/project and involve analysing and assessing the needs of the entire population.
+A gender perspective should be integrated into each phase of a development undertaken by county governments.
+For example Kitui County is implementing a maternity friendly human resources management8.